threefoldtech/jumpscale_lib/docs/Howto/SSH/SSHBasics.md

-# SSH Basic Connection Tool using Cuisine
+# SSH Basic Connection Tool using Prefab

 ## Connect using an SSH agent